 The following information regarding required CPE applies to all podiatric physician licensees.
 Active and inactive status podiatric physicians must complete all required CPE in advance of renewal.
 The term “reporting period” means the two-year period preceding the renewal deadline for a license issued by the Board.
-For example, if a license is scheduled to expire on June 30, 2019, the reporting period is July 1, 2017 through the 2019 renewal deadline.
+For example, if a license is scheduled to expire on June 30, 2021, the reporting period is July 1, 2019 through the 2021 renewal application submission date.

 Mandatory Controlled Substance Course for all Licensees

-Podiatric physicians who have prescribed, administered, or dispensed any controlled substance pursuant to a West Virginia license in the two-year license cycle preceding renewal, are required to complete 3-hours of Board-approved continuing education in drug diversion training and best practice prescribing of controlled substances training during each reporting period.
+Podiatric physicians who have prescribed, administered, or dispensed any controlled substance pursuant to a West Virginia license in the two-year reporting period preceding renewal, are required to complete 3-hours of Board-approved continuing education in drug diversion training and best practice prescribing of controlled substances training during each reporting period.
 This is not a one-time only requirement.
-For 2019 license renewal applicants, this course must be completed during the reporting period of July 1, 2017 through the date of attestation on a renewal application.
-The Board maintains a list of all 3-hour courses that have been approved by the Board and which were available for completion during the reporting period for podiatric physicians renewing in 2019.
+For 2021 license renewal applicants, this course must be completed during the reporting period of July 1, 2019 through the date of attestation on a renewal application.
+The Board maintains a list of all 3-hour courses that have been approved by the Board and which were available for completion during the reporting period for podiatric physicians renewing in 2021.
 To review a list of previous and upcoming conferences which satisfy this continuing education requirement, as well as the available online courses, click on the appropriate link below.

-List of Board-approved courses which satisfy the 3-hour Drug Diversion Training and Best Practice Prescribing of Controlled Substances Training requirement for podiatric physicians who will be renewing on or before June 28, 2019.
+List of Board-approved CPE courses which satisfy the 3-hour Drug Diversion Training and Best Practice Prescribing of Controlled Substances Training requirement for podiatric physicians who will be renewing on or before June 30, 2021.